 The information in this section explains the various factors used in calculating design loads and in resisting those loads to ensure roofs are structurally sound and meet the objectives of NZBC B1 Structure.

 The designer must be familiar with the performance requirements of the New Zealand Building Code (NZBC).
-Loads can be calculated in accordance with the appropriate standard and maximum spans and fastening patterns specified according to manufacturers’ literature, or for designs to NZS3604:
+Loads can be calculated by following the relevant standard, while maximum span and fastening patterns can be specified following the manufacturer's literature.

 For SED projects to AS/NZS 1170, designers can use: